w286432531/virtual-pet-c--console-app/README.txt

 (same as .:WHAT YOU CAN DO:. i guess i dont know...TBD )
 ==========================
-    .:description:.
+    .:DESCRIPTION:.
 ==========================
-In a virtual pet game you select and perform activities such as
+In virtual pet game you can select and perform activities such as

 * Feeding your pet